 The Cancer Therapeutics Research Laboratory’s (led by PI Dr Gopal Iyer) theme is identification of prognostic markers, novel therapeutic targets and modification of conventional therapy for head and neck cancers, through individualization of treatment modalities.
 The lab has established primary cell line and stem cell models for testing of targeted compounds specific to head and neck cancers.
 The aim is to translate this knowledge into clinical trials and patient specific outcome in the near future.

-The Program in Translational and Clinical Liver Research (led by Professor Pierce Chow) is a multi-institutional and multi-national enterprise with NCCS leading translational research platforms and prospective clinical studies in HCC.
-The program fronts the NMRC Flagship Translational and Clinical Research Program in Liver Cancer (PLANET 2.0; AHCC12 EMPHASIS), the investigator-initiated multi-national randomized phase II trial involving 13 sites in the Asia-Pacific (AHCC09 STRATUM) and the whole-of-nation prospective cohort study (AHCC10 ELEGANCE), which is in collaboration with 3 industrial partners, 2 academic institutions, 6 hospitals/specialist clinics and 8 SingHealth polyclinics in Singapore.
-It also houses the secretariat of the Asia-Pacific Hepatocellular Carcinoma Trials Group which has to date, completed 8 prospective, multi-centre clinical studies in HCC involving more than 50 participating centres in 17 countries with more than 3,000 patients enrolled.
-New clinical studies are in the pipeline and the group has established strong alliances with industry and academia.
+The Program in Translational and Clinical Liver Cancer Research (led by Professor Pierce Chow) is a multi-institutional and multi-national enterprise with NCCS leading translational research platforms and prospective muti-center clinical studies in HCC.
+The program currently hosts the NMRC National Flagship Program in Liver Cancer (PLANET 2.0; AHCC12 EMPHASIS), the investigator-initiated multi-national randomized phase II trial involving 13 sites in the Asia-Pacific (AHCC09 STRATUM) and the whole-of-nation prospective cohort study (AHCC10 ELEGANCE), in collaboration with 3 industrial partners, 2 academic institutions, 6 hospitals/specialist clinics and 8 SingHealth polyclinics in Singapore.
+It also houses the secretariat of the Asia-Pacific Hepatocellular Carcinoma Trials Group which has to date, led more than 10 prospective, multi-centre clinical studies in hepatocellular carcinoma (HCC) involving more than 50 participating centres in 17 countries with more than 4,000 patients enrolled.
+New clinical studies are in the pipeline and the group has established strong alliance with industry and academia.
 More information on the AHCC Trials Group can be found on:

 Subscribe to our mailing list to get the updates to your email inbox...